hhvm/user-documentation/guides/hack/09-asynchronous-operations/28-guidelines.md

 It might be tempting to just sprinkle `async`, `await` and `Awaitable` on all code.
-And while it is OK to have more `async` functions than not---in fact, we should generally *not be afraid* to make a function `async` since there is no performance penalty for doing so---there are some guidelines to follow in order to make the most efficient use of `async`.
+And while it is OK to have more `async` functions than not&mdash;in fact, we should generally *not be afraid* to make a function `async` since there is no performance penalty for doing so&mdash;there are some guidelines to follow in order to make the most efficient use of `async`.

 ## Be Liberal, but Careful, with Async